mtsanaissi/ahk-scripts/README.md

 title: Tab Name
 displayOrder: 1  # Lower = appears first
 items:
+  # Option A: group container (avoids repeating group on each clip)
+  - group: "Optional Group Name"
+    items:
+      - clip: "text to copy"
+        description: "what this clip is for"

+  # Option B: classic per-clip group (still supported)
   - clip: "text to copy"
     description: "what this clip is for"
     group: "Optional Group Name"